KaiYan289/RLpapersnote/README.md

 125. When you are using np.linalg.norm, make sure you know you are operating on a vector or matrix; they have very different behavior.

 126. If you want to make modifications to a decision transformer, make sure your sequence is still one-way logical (always induce the terms on the right from the terms on the left).

+127. The problem of beam search is that top-K choices may only include a very small portion of probability.
+You need to set K to be very large to include most possibility.

 # Useful Linux Debugging Commands